In This Article

 What to Do if You Suspect an Overdose

 If someone you know overdoses on Xanax, call for emergency medical help immediately.
-If you are experiencing an emergency and need an ambulance, dial 911.
+Suppose you are experiencing an emergency and need an ambulance, dial 911.
 If you’re not sure whether or not the situation is a true emergency, officials still recommend that you call 911 and let the call-taker help you.

 You can also text 741741 if you are in a crisis.
 The Crisis Text Line is free, 24/7, and confidential.
 A live, trained crisis counselor will quickly respond to you using active listening and suggested referrals through a secure texting platform.

-Treatment for an Alprazolam Overdose
+Treatment for a Xanax (Alprazolam) Overdose

 A drug called Flumazenil is currently the only antidote for a benzodiazepine overdose.
 However, its use is risky and controversial.
 It can cause seizures and other dangerous side effects of its own.
 Flumazenil should not be used for all overdose cases.